 Your website is your OWN real estate.
 I recommend against solely relying on using Facebook or LinkedIn or any 3rd party platform as your one and only online hub.
 You have no control over what another company does.
 For example, what if you wake up one day and one of the giants like Facebook, for example, fell on its face due to its questionable advertising results?
 Or another social channel comes along that is far superior and people jump ship to go to the new provider?
 Your marketing would be toast.
 The goal is to use these 3rd party channels to funnel visitors to your own website, where you can control the content and interactions with your visitors.

-And once you get a website, you must think of yourself as a mini-publisher.
+And once you get a website, you must think of yourself as a publisher.
 Set the expectation for yourself that your website is a continuously changing space to showcase your business.
 Don’t just build it and let it run virtually untouched.
-You feed it content, keep it updated, get a maintenance plan ($40 – $300/month depending upon what you need) and continually make improvements based on the data that Google Analytics offers you, feedback from customers, and your own experiences on the site.
+Feed it content, keep it updated, get a maintenance plan ($40 – $300/month depending upon what you need) and continually make improvements based on the data that Google Analytics offers you, feedback from customers, and your own experiences on the site.